EvgeniyS99/Boosting-uncertainty/README.md

 # Boosting uncertainty
 ## Introduction
-This pet-project addresses the boosting uncertainty problem by using the implementation the virtual ensemble described in this article
+This pet-project addresses the boosting uncertainty problem by using the implementation of the virtual ensemble described in this article
 [A. Ustimenko, L. Prokhorenkova and A. Malinin, Uncertainty in Gradient Boosting via Ensembles” (2020), arXiv preprint arXiv:2006.10562](https://arxiv.org/pdf/2006.10562v2.pdf).

 As a dataset, time series of product sales is used, where target variable is a number of sales per day.